 93% employed within one year of graduation

 You will take courses in management and leadership, finance and administration, evaluation, policy and data analysis, development theories, and more.
 You will learn to translate mission into effective social change programs by engaging in intimate discussions, hands-on projects, and fieldwork that may take you as far as Rwanda or as close as the challenges of Salinas, California.
 Your classes will often feature work with real clients, allowing you to develop practical skills before you graduate.

-The flexibility in our curriculum gives you opportunities to customize your degree through studying a second language or intercultural competence, optional specializations, professional practica, accelerated programs, joint degrees, our International Policy and Development program, and Peace Corps connections.
+The flexibility in our curriculum gives you opportunities to customize your degree through studying a second language or intercultural competence, professional practica, accelerated programs, joint degrees, our International Policy and Development program, and Peace Corps connections.
 Check out the degree overview for your options.

 Launch Your Career

 Your career and academic advising are integrated, ensuring you align your course work with your career goals.
 The same advisor will guide you from course registration to preparing for interviews and negotiating your employment offers.

 The D.C.
 Advantage

 Many of our students plan to work in Washington, D.C., after they graduate.
 Our large and influential alumni network in the capital is eager to help you prepare you for your next steps.
 Our Middlebury in DC office is centrally located and provides the entire Middlebury community with a wealth of resources.
 Furthermore, our annual Career Exploration Week in the nation’s capital gives you facilitated and direct access to D.C.-based employers.

 The Middlebury Institute is an excellent place to launch your career, whether your path leads to D.C. or elsewhere.
 Our graduates are working at organizations like the United Nations, Catholic Relief Services, and the U.S. Government Accountability Office.
 Explore careers in public administration.